wkalt/prosper/README.md

 A service for investment and activity monitoring on the Prosper.com P2P lending marketplace.
 Investment functions are not suitable for your money.
-This is under sporadic development and may never be completed. _Hooking it up to an account with money or API investment enabled is a very bad idea._
+This is under sporadic development and may never be completed. _Hooking it up to an account with money or API investment enabled is a very bad idea.
+I disclaim responsibility for any investments this application makes on your behalf._

 ## Current functionality